How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Causes of recurrence of genital herpes

 In 50% of those infected with the virus, repeated manifestations of the disease are observed.
-The frequency of relapses is different.
-The main cause of genital herpes, which provokes repeated manifestations, is sexual contact without the use of protective equipment.
+The frequency of relapses varies.
+The main cause of genital herpes, which provokes repeated manifestations, is sexual contact without the use of protection.

-Type 1 microbes are transmitted during normal sex, HSV type 2 enters the body during oral or anal sex.
-Frequent relapses occur with:
+Microbes of type 1 are transmitted during normal sex, HSV type 2 enters the body through oral or anal sex.
+Frequent relapses occur when:

 • inflammatory processes in the genitourinary system;